A northwest Wisconsin resort town keeps a frontier art alive.

 For more about mountain-biking, see On a roll in Hayward and Cable.

 Attractions: From late June through late August, Scheer's Lumberjack Shows are held Tuesday-Sunday at Lumberjack Village.

 The National Fresh Water Fishing Hall of Fame & Museum is open daily from April 15 through October.

 Resorts: There are many lake resorts.
-Two of them are on the Quiet Lakes, so-called because of their 10mph speed limit and wilderness setting: Northland Lodge on Lost Land Lake, connected by channel to Teal Lake and Ross' Teal Lake Lodge.
+On the Quiet Lakes, so-called because of their 10mph speed limit and wilderness setting, Northland Lodge is on Lost Land Lake, connected by channel to Teal Lake and Ross' Teal Lake vacation homes.

 The handsomely restored 1923 Spider Lake Lodge, half an hour east of town, is very popular; reserve at 800-653-9472.